Nadolina/Rapid-curation-2.0/README.md

 ## Wishlist/operations to include
 1. A metadata tag for mis-phased scaffolds such that they don't have to be manually removed by name
 2. Painting both haplotypes and generating an AGP for each instead of one AGP - may be complicated by the unpainted scaffolds
 3. The rapid-curation scripts replace 'Scaffold' with 'SUPER' for the painted chromosomes, and rename the X and Y as SUPER_X and SUPER_Y - we will need to  replicate this.
 It doesn't seem like the names can be changed in the AGP prior to imposing the corrected agp on a fasta to generate the final fasta - scaffolds that are joined appear to get lost as a result.
+DONE (Names are substituted at the fasta level and a tsv tracks this)
 4. The ability to open two pretextview windows, for comparison of pre-/post-curation maps.
 I fear my computer would promptly melt though.
 5. Need to sort the fasta before plotting pretextmap - gfastats <fasta> --sort largest.
 This will require another file to track these movments.
 Perhaps just a GFA?
 Will require a renaming function in that case if we intend to keep to a gfa.
+DONE (performed with seqkit instead because it permits piping)
 6. Generating the chromosome file that is necessary for NCBI submissions.
 Will need to be able to double check for unloc pieces.
 7. Another program for automatically pushing the curated files to S3.
+8. Require an operation to remove haplotypic duplications - mind you, I don't know if this will be an issue in a dual curation setting?

 ## FAQ